-WELCOME TO YEAR 9 3
+WELCOME TO YEAR 10!
+3

 Record of School Achievement (RoSA) - what you need to know!
 4

 Non-completion of Assessments 4

 Subject Requirements for the Record of School Achievement 4

 Eligibility - what you need to do!
 5

 Satisfactorily complete in Years 7 and 8: 5

 Satisfactorily complete in Years 9 and 10: 5

 Attitude and Effort 5

 Grading - how you get your marks!
 6

 Implementation of grades - what you need to aim for!
-6
+7

 Common Grade - Numeric Value 7

-Assessments - what you need to complete!
+Procedures for Assessments - how it all works!
 8

-General Rules 8

-Procedures for Assessments - how it all works!
-9

-Basis of Discretion 10
+Basis of Discretion 9

-Number of Assessments 10
+Number of Assessments 9

-Stage 5 Assessment Week 10
+Stage 5 Assessment Week 9

 Late submission of a task 10

 Absence from Assessment Task 10

-Malpractice during Assessment Tasks 11
+Malpractice during Assessment Tasks 10

-The use of Artificial Intelligence (AI) Tools 11
+The use of Artificial Intelligence (AI) Tools 10

-Unsubstantial Attempt 12
+Unsubstantial Attempt 11

-Submission of Task 12
+Submission of Task 11

-Non-Completion of Assessment Tasks 13
+Non-Completion of Assessment Tasks 12

-Assessment Feedback 13
+Assessment Feedback 12

 Complaints and Grievances - if you have a problem!
-13
+12

-Purpose of the Complaints and Grievances procedure: 13
+Purpose of the Complaints and Grievances procedure: 12

 Implementation - what to do!
+12

+Extension Classes and Tutoring - extra help!
 13

-Extension Classes and Tutoring - extra help!
-14

-Study Ideas 14
+Study Ideas 13

 Assessment Schedules - when it all has to be done by!
 14

-Semester One Total - 100% 15
+Semester One - 100% for reports 15

-Semester Two Total - 100% 15
+Semester Two - 100% for reports 15

-WELCOME TO YEAR 9
+WELCOME TO YEAR 10!

-This handbook aims to set out in detail, the requirements for students in Year 9 to help prepare them for Year 10 and working towards the achievement of the NSW Record of School Achievement (RoSA).
-It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues for Year 9 at ET Australia Secondary College.
+This handbook aims to set out in detail, the requirements for students in Year 10 for preparation for the achievement of the NSW Record of School Achievement (RoSA).
+It also aims to provide parents/carers with information about the studies, assessment requirements/policies and general issues for Year 10 students at ET Australia Secondary College.

 To qualify for a Record of School Achievement (RoSA), you must complete the correct combination of courses as described by NESA (English, Mathematics, Science, HSIE and PDHPE) in Year 10.
-Unless you are on a special program you will automatically have the correct combination of courses.
+Unless you are on a special program you will automatically have the correct combination of courses once you enrol at the school.

-Grades are determined for each student in Year 9 and sent to NESA Schools Online to become a part of the student's academic record.
-These grades are used for the Record of School Achievement (RoSA) which can be issued to the student.
+Grades are determined for each student in Year 10 and submitted via the NESA Schools Online portal to become a part of the student's academic record.
+These grades are used for the Record of School Achievement (RoSA) which can be issued to the student once requested.